mynamedoesntfi/amazon-orders-extension/README.md

 - **CSV Format**: Standard comma-separated values with order and item details
 - **Google Drive**: Uses OAuth 2.0 to authenticate and upload files

+### Architecture

+For a detailed visual representation of the extension's architecture, including component interactions, data flow, and message passing, see [diagram.txt](diagram.txt).

 ## Configuration

 ### Google Drive Setup